rsksmart/ri-aggregation/docs/protocol.md

 ```

 Reads as: account #4 initiates a transfer for account #5 of token #2 amount 0x000000000000000002c68af0bb140000 for fee
-packed in representation 0x0012 for the Rollup account which has Ethereum account address
+packed in representation 0x0012 for the Rollup account which has Rootstock account address
 0x0809101112131415161718192021222334252628.

 #### User transaction